jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 (1) A director may not receive payments or fees as an employee of, or consultant for,— (a) the Service; or
   (b) any related entity.
-(2) A director is entitled to receive, from the funds of the Service, remuneration and other benefits for services as a director at a rate and of a kind determined jointly by the responsible Ministers and the chairperson of Te Pūtahi Paoho in accordance with the appropriate fees framework determined by the Government.
+(2) A director is entitled to receive, from the funds of the Service, remuneration and other benefits for services as a director at a rate and of a kind determined jointly by the responsible Ministers and the chairperson of Te Mātāwai, on behalf of Te Mātāwai, in accordance with the appropriate fees framework determined by the Government.

 ### 22 Allowances for directors
 A director is entitled to receive, from the funds of the Service, payment of reimbursing allowances or actual and reasonable expenses incurred in the performance of his or her duties as a director.